pillarwallet/pillarwallet-nodejs-sdk/README.md

 ## Config

 **IMPORTANT!
-First, you should take these 2 following steps to use this SDK:**
+Complete these steps to use this SDK:**

-#### 1- Create An Instance
+#### 1 - Create An Instance

-Instantiate an instance of the Pillar SDK, you can set the Api Url and Wallet privateKey variables.
+Instantiate the Pillar SDK, then set the apiUrl(Optional) and wallet privateKey variables.

 ```typescript
 const pillarSdk = new PillarSdk({